chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 Class-based inheritance allows you to derive a class from another class, function, or expression.
 This ability means you can call a function to determine the correct base to inherit from, allowing you to use mixins and other different composition patterns to create a new class.
 Inheritance works in such a way that inheriting from built-in objects like `Array` is now possible and works as expected.

-You can use `new.target` in class constructors to behave differently depending on how the class is called.
-The most common use is to create an abstract base class that throws an error when instantiated directly but still allows inheritance via other classes.
+You can use `new.target` in class constructors to behave differently depending on how the class is called. <u>The most common use is to create an abstract base class that throws an error when instantiated directly but still allows inheritance via other classes.</u>

 Overall, classes are an important addition to JavaScript.
 They provide a more concise syntax and better functionality for defining custom object types in a safe, consistent manner.